ymollard/python-advanced-slides/exercises.md

 ---

-# Mini-project 7: Write protocols – Virus spread simulation
+# Mini-project 7: Write protocols – Virus spread simu

 We will improve the virus spread simulator with explicit type hints.

-## Part 1.
-Explicit typing

 1. Start from the solution of the simulator TODO
 2. Add type hints to all:
-   * Parameters of functions or methods
+   * Parameters of all functions and methods
-   (you may need the `iter` type for iterators)
+   (you may need the `Iterator` type from `typing` module for iterators)
    * Class attributes
-3. Make sure that your IDE's type checker
-(or install and run `mypy` to launch type checking)

----
+3. Pay attention to the results of the type checking of your IDE, or install/run `mypy` to launch type checking.
+4. Identify **where** and **why** a type error exists.
-## Part 2.
-Implement a protocol
+5. Implement a protocol named `Plotable` for which `Scenario` is an implementation

-The current issue with our function `plot` is that it relies on a class attribute `celebrations` that is non-standard for the input parameter `it` of type `iter`.

-1. Pass a list to the function `plot([1,2,3])` and make sure that, since a list is iterable, the type checker does not complain.
-An exception will ne raised at runtime because of a bad type, though.
-We will fixe this issue with a protocol.
-2. Implement a protocol that inherits from `iter` and that has a `` attribute
+6. Make sure type checking now fully succeeds